Log in

 I am a practitioner (OT/OTA) and going back to school.
 Can I get a student membership?

 We follow AOTA membership practices.
 Therefore, you have two options.
 One to change to a student status but as a student member you would not be able to receive contact hours for any educational activities you attend, including the conference.
 Or, if you would like to still have access to earn contact hours then registering as an OT/OTA would be the choice to make.
+OTAC is happy to have you as a member whatever choice you would like to make!
+If you would like to switch to a student membership please email us and we can change your membership for you!

 I'm considering OT practitioner as a career and I would like to gain more exposure to networking with OT professionals.
 What is the best way to connect?